-Generally, GAP insurance is considered a protection for new vehicles.
-This is particularly true if you are purchasing a new vehicle and are putting down a very minimal amount of money or you are financing the entire purchase price – and you are taking out a long term loan (longer than 48 months).
-The reason? – Because, as mentioned, the value of a new vehicles depreciates very quickly.
+Generally, GAP insurance is considered protection for new vehicles.
+This is particularly true if you are purchasing a new vehicle and are putting down a very minimal amount of money or you are financing the entire purchase price – and you are taking out a long-term loan (longer than 48 months).
+The reason? – Because, as mentioned, the value of a new vehicle depreciates very quickly.

 If you are buying a new car, GAP insurance could be very well worth your while.